sebkaster/CarND-Advanced-Lane-Lines/writeup.md

 1. Search from Prior: In the next frame of video we don't need to do a blind search again for the sliding window approach, but instead we can just search in a margin around the previous lane line position, like in the above image.
 This only works as long we found lane boundaries in the previous step which passed the sanity checks.

-2. Sanity checks: The sanity checks investigate the plausibility of the found lane lines.
+2. Sanity Checks: The sanity checks investigate the plausibility of the found lane lines.
 For example it is assumed that between frames the curvature and offset only changes slightly.
 Moreover, the lane width is checked.
 Too small and too wide lanes are omitted.
+Furthermore, the left and right lane line are not allowed to intersect each other.

 3. In case, our current solution failed the sanity checks or we were not able to find a solution, we use the history to construct lane lines.